Harmjandevries/lca_futuram/readme.md

 ## Preparing input data

-Two steps are required for preparing the input data, defining recycling routes and products, and adding data.
+Three steps are required for preparing the lca: defining the database name, defining recycling routes and products, and adding data.

+The database and project name in brightway can simply be set in constants.py under the PROJECT_NAME and DATABASE_NAME variables.

 ### Defining routes and products